nest/nestml/doc/nestml_language.md

 end
 ```

-After generating and building the model code, a `receptor_types` entry is available in the status dictionary, which maps port names to numeric port indices in NEST.
+After generating and building the model code, a `receptor_type` entry is available in the status dictionary, which maps port names to numeric port indices in NEST.
 The receptor type can then be selected in NEST during [connection setup](http://nest-simulator.org/connection_management/#receptor-types):
 ```
 neuron = nest.Create("iaf_psc_exp_multisynapse_neuron_nestml")